JoeHossam/code-interpeter/README.md

 # code-interpeter
+> excute python (or any) code on docker containers

 The main point from this app is to have a server than runs code on docker containers.
 Any client can communicatie and request to run code with the server with a socket connection, streaming input and output to the container to fully interact with the code